dentarg/auth0-blog/_posts/2018-02-21-using-python-flask-and-angular-to-build-modern-apps-part-1.markdown

 python -m src.main
 ```

+If everything works as expected, your module will create an instance of `Exam`, persist to the database, and print its details on the terminal.

-This might be a good time to save your progress:
+By the way, this might be a good time to save your progress:

 ```bash
 git add . && git commit -m "adding SQLAlchemy and some entities"